nesl/LLM_time_series/report.md

 ```
 **Step 2: Prompt for recognition:**
 You are an expert of IMU-based human activity analysis.
-The IMU data is collected from {device_name} attached to the user's {location} with a sampling rate of {freq}Hz.
+The IMU data is collected from {device_name} attached to the user's {location} for {duration} seconds with a sampling rate of {freq}Hz.
 The IMU data is given in the IMU coordinate frame.
 The person's action belongs to one of the following categories: Still, Walking, Run, Car.

 Here is a detailed description of the IMU signals: {imu_description_from_step1}.